Omar-p/learning-notes/aws/aws.md

 - provide managed application environment by handling the environment and letting the developer focus on the code.
   - remove infrastructure overhead.
-  - developer focused - not ednd user.
+  - developer focused - not end user.
-- it requires appp changes ... doesn't come for free.
+- it requires app changes ... doesn't come for free.

 ## Platforms
 - Built in languages, docker & custom platforms.
-- single container docker & multicontainer docker(ecs)
+- single container docker & multi container docker(ecs)
 - preconfigured docker
   - used to support platform before EB natively support it.
 - you can support a custom platform via <b>packer</b>